-8.1 Members' legal rights to inspect Council documents are covered partly by statute and partly by common law.
-Members generally have a statutory right to inspect Agendas, Minutes and Background Papers of the Council, the Executive, Public Scrutiny Commission and its Panels and Committees.
+- 8.1 Members' legal rights to inspect Council documents are covered partly by statute and partly by common law.
+Members, generally, have a statutory right to inspect Agendas, Minutes and Background Papers of the Council, the Executive, Overview and Scrutiny Commission and its Panels and Committees.
 However, this does not apply to certain items which contain "exempt information", for example because they relate to individual employees, to contractual negotiations or applicants for Council's services.
-The statutory rights are set out more fully in the Access to Information Rules in the Council's Constitution.

-- 8.2 The common law right is based on the principle that any Member has, on the face of it, a right to inspect Council documents if access to those documents is reasonably necessary to enable the Member properly to perform his/her duties as a Member of the Council.
+The statutory rights are set out more fully in the Access to Information Procedure Rules in the Council's Constitution. - 8.2 The common law right is based on the principle that any Member has, on the face of it, a right to inspect Council documents if access to those documents is reasonably necessary to enable the Member properly to perform his or her duties as a Member of the Council.
 This is often referred to as the "need to know" principle.
 However, Members do not have a "roving commission" to examine any documents of the Council.
-Mere curiosity is not sufficient. - 8.3 A Member requesting access to documents should direct his/her enquiry to the relevant Director, Assistant Director or Head of Service.
-Officers will be concerned to furnish a Member with such information, advice and access to documents which he/she requires for the proper performance of his/her duties as a Councillor.
-There may be occasions, though, when an officer believes that the Member does not have a right of access to a document and that it would be inappropriate on that occasion for the Member to see the document.
-Examples of when it might be considered inappropriate to disclose a document to a Councillor who does not have a right of access include sensitive Social Services cases or where there is an especial need to secure commercial confidentiality in a proposed transaction.
-If that were the case, the officer shall advise the Member that in the officer's view disclosure is neither required nor appropriate and the reasons why disclosure would not be appropriate.
+Mere curiosity is not sufficient. - 8.3 A Member requesting access to documents should direct his or her enquiry to the relevant Director, Assistant Director or Head of Service.
+Officers will be concerned to furnish a Member with such information, advice and access to documents which he or she requires for the proper performance of his or her duties as a Councillor.
+There may be occasions, though, when an Officer believes that the Member does not have a right of access to a document and that it would be inappropriate, on that occasion, for the Member to see the document.
+Examples of when it might be considered inappropriate to disclose a document to a Councillor who does not have a right of access, include sensitive Social Services cases or where there is a special need to secure commercial confidentiality in a proposed transaction.
+If that were the case, the Officer shall advise the Member that, in the Officer's view, disclosure is neither required, nor appropriate, and the reasons why disclosure would not be appropriate.
 Any dispute regarding a Member's access to a document should be referred to the Monitoring Officer.